-Initial admission to Eureka College will be provisional.
-Once provisional admission is approved, international students are required to submit to Eureka College a payment of \$1,150.
-Upon receipt of these funds, the student's I-20 will be issued in order for the student to obtain a student visa.
-The first payment will cover the deposit, SEVIS fee, orientation, emergency fund, and housing deposit with the remaining going to the student's account.
+International students are required to submit to Eureka College an initial payment of \$1,150.00.
+The first payment will cover the deposit, orientation, emergency fund, and housing deposit, with the remaining going to the student's account.
+International students may be considered for all Eureka College scholarships.
+Each student will receive an individualized award letter which will list any scholarships the student will receive, as well as a total amount for tuition.
 A second payment is due prior to the beginning of classes, and the third payment is due before the second semester begins in January.
 Any reduction in cost due to merit-based scholarships will be taken off the second and third payments.